thevickypedia/stress-injector/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/thevickypedia/stress-injector)](https://api.github.com/repos/thevickypedia/stress-injector)

 # Stress Injector
-Python module, to inject memory and CPU stress
+Python module, to inject memory, CPU and URL stress.

 <details>
 <summary><strong>Insights about <a href="https://github.com/thevickypedia/stress-injector/blob/main/stressinjector/cpu.py">CPU Stress</a></strong></summary>

 * To achieve CPU stress, I have used multiprocess, looped for the number of logical cores, triggering an infinite loop on each core.
-* The infinite loop will run for a given number of seconds provided by user.
+* The infinite loop will run for a given number of seconds (provided by the user)
-* Mean-while the `cpu_percent` from `psutil` runs (dedicated thread) in an infinite loop calculating the current CPU utilization on each CPU core.
+* Mean-while the `cpu_percent` from `psutil` runs (in a dedicated thread) in an infinite loop calculating the current CPU utilization on each CPU core.
 * The dedicated thread runs for 3 seconds in addition to the number of seconds provided by the user.
-* Once the given number of seconds have passed, the `multiprocess` and `thread` that was initiated to monitor CPU usage are stopped.
+* Once the given number of seconds have passed, the `processes` and `threads` initiated to monitor CPU usage are stopped.
 </details>
 <br>
 <details>
 <summary><strong>Insights about <a href="https://github.com/thevickypedia/stress-injector/blob/main/stressinjector/memory.py">Memory Stress</a></strong></summary>

 * In this script, I have used `numpy.random.bytes` which are sampled from uniform distribution.
-* Generating these random bytes induces a stress on the machine's memory usage.
+* These random bytes are collected from the machine's physical memory increasing the program's usage.
 * I have then used `getrusage` (get resource usage) for `SELF` to get the memory consumed only by the current script.
 * The `size_converter` converts the bytes from resource usage to a human understandable format.
 </details>